 The page on Concrete poetry uses two vertical rails.
 The outer rail, very near to the left margin, is used to go to the top of page.
 The inner rail is used to go to the top of one section, which has its own underlined links.

 Large Page Design is the design of pages which are wide as well as long.
 The poems on the page Poems could have been displayed one underneath the other, to make a long page.
 Long pages are very common of course.
 Instead, I place the different regions one underneath the other and the poems in each region are side by side so that the page is wide, although not very wide.
-Most large pages will be much wider.
+Many large pages will be much wider.

 A great deal of contemporary information is 'wide' as well as 'long' and Large Page Design is needed to present the information adequately.
 For example,